M-Rashid-Khan/Rashid_IA626_Proj/outline.md

 #### Method to read the text files

 There are number of files so, I created a method to read file, convert it to json format and append it to dictionary.
 Dictionaries are easy to process and efficiently processed in python.
+I have used flight number as standard to collect data.
+If no flight number information is available with data I have not collected other attributes of data for this part of data extraction.

 ```python
 def data_extraction(file):